irisdorn/academic-kickstart/content/author/admin/_index.md

 +++

 Iris Dorn is currently a PhD student of Computational and Data Science at Chapman University.
-Her research focus is on modeling a 1D Josephson junction via the set of Ginzburg-Landau equations utilizing Comsol and automating of model using Matlab.
+Her research focus is on modeling a 1D Superconducting wire via the set of Ginzburg-Landau equations utilizing Comsol and automating of model using Matlab.
 Her previous work experience has been in teaching university level physics from conceptual to calculus based.